 Interviewers are going to ask you, “When can you start?” or “What’s the date you’re available for work?”
 Here’s the great news about this question being asked of you by the interviewer or HR manager, it means that most likely you got the job.
 There are many times during interviews that we aren’t exactly sure whether or not the job will be given to you.
 There could have been signs that the interview went poorly and then there could be signs the interview went well.
 This question is one of the signs that the interview went well.

-Usually this question is asked in anticipation of a job offer being accepted.
+Usually, this question is asked in anticipation of a job offer being accepted.
 In your employment agreement, which is normally sent by the HR department head or your manager directly, it will contain a start date.
-So in order for the company to get you a contract to sign, they need to know the answer to this question.
+For the company to get you a contract to sign, they need to know the answer to this question.